Chikuwaq/nextnanopy-wrapper/README.md

 # nextnanopy-wrapper
-The package `nnShortcuts` contains shortcut functions using nextnanopy features and simplifies the pre- and post-processing of nextnano simulations.
+The package `nnShortcuts` is an object-oriented wrapper around [nextnanopy](https://github.com/nextnanopy/nextnanopy).
+It contains shortcut functions and simplifies the pre- and post-processing of nextnano simulations.
 A big advantage of `nnShortcuts.common` is that you get a DataFile without knowing the exact output file name.
 You can narrow down the output data by specifying a list of keywords and exclude keywords.

-The module `nnHelpers` is an object-oriented wrapper around [nextnanopy](https://github.com/nextnanopy/nextnanopy).
-The class `SweepManager` object
+The package `boostsweep` defines the `SweepManager` class.
+It
 1. facilitates preparing, running and post-processing nextnano sweep simulations by bridging the simulation inputs and outputs.
 This is in contrast to nextnanopy, which does not associate simulation input and output.
-2. create a copy of your input file with a shorter name if the original filename is too long, so that the output path length does not exceed the system limit.
+2. creates a copy of your input file with a shorter name if the original filename is too long, so that the output path length does not exceed the system limit.
 The method `SweepManager.execute_sweep()` will bring back the original filename to the output folders after the simulations have finished.

 ![alt text](/docs/images/nnp_shortcuts.png)
 ![alt text](/docs/images/NEGF_shortcuts.png)